-^{187. &}quot;This prerogative of parens patriae is inherent in the supreme power of every State, those who could not help themselves-children and incompetents-but expanded to justify the state's action to protect all its citizens in certain circumstances.
-188 So, for example, the Supreme Court has recognized the standing of a state to sue another state over natural gas policy189 and of a state to sue companies for antitrust violations 190 and violations of civil rights laws.
-191
+States can sue to protect their citizens in parens patriae-as the protective parent.
+The concept originally applied to justify the state's action to protect those who could not help themselves-children and incompetents-but expanded to justify the state's action to protect all its citizens in certain circumstances.
+The So, for example, the Supreme Court has recognized the standing of a state to sue another state over natural gas policy and of a state to sue companies for antitrust violations and violations of civil rights laws.